inv4fee2020/pli_node_conf/manualscript_integrate_bkup.md

       - API_EMAIL="VyfKJSPcwS@plinode.local"
       - API_PASS='Vw5hps4SPIcN6dWRDH'

+      **_NOTE : The above values are taken from a private development host which is regularly erased_**

+---

    4. Copy the legacy credentials files to conform with the updated standard.
       The following table shows the